GreyCardinal69/SkovokhTranslator/README.md

 Skovokh Translator is an application for translating and generating text images for an artificial language called Skovokh.
 Skovokh was created by @Estrect.
 The translator was made by me.

+This is not the original repository.
+To make it work you will to copy the: Ref, Img and lang folders from the .zip in the releases tab.
+Paste them in debug/release in the folder where the .exe is situated.

 The Skovokh Translator supports:

 - Translation of english to latin Skovokh and legit Skovokh.